 - I aim to present a case for pushback against the adoption of certain work-in-progress technology models by large social media and publishing platforms for the purposes of content moderation.
 These models, while potentially valuable under strict human supervision, cannot be accurately relied upon independently to moderate and adjudicate user-generated content without violating long-standing rights to speech and expression online, particularly in an evolving society that, through public lockdowns and social distancing protocols, is forced to exist and function en masse within virtual communities.

 This may read like an academic essay, but that is not my goal.
-To be frank, despite spending five years and counting in higher education, I’m not generally a fan of academic discourse, at least in many of its adopted formats.
-Academia in many ways epitomizes the point I will make in the latter half of this conversation, which argues that inaccessible, overly technical language can not be relied upon to convey information to a wide audience.
-This isn’t to say that academic journals are not valuable; I don’t believe this, and my colleagues at George Washington University would have my head for inadvertently implying such a thing.
+To be frank, despite spending five years and counting in higher education, I’m not a fan of academic discourse, at least in many of its adopted formats.
+Academia largely epitomizes the point I will make in the latter half of this conversation, which argues that inaccessible, overly technical dialogue can not be relied upon to convey information to a wide audience.
+This isn’t to say that academic journals are not valuable; I don’t believe this, and my colleagues at the George Washington University would have my head for inadvertently implying such a thing.
 These resources and outlets are invaluable to their respective fields.
 But when weighty research around polarizing topics affects the well-being and livelihood of millions, and it isn’t made accessible at a broad level, there comes a point when it is easy to draw conclusions of corruption, concealment, and misinformation, whether that’s the story or not.
 Many comparisons have been made between the current state of affairs at Facebook and the Big Tobacco revelations in the late 1990s.
 Whether those comparisons are valid or not is still up for debate.
 What we do know is this: the Big Tobacco companies paid to conceal crucial information that was not made available to the audience it affected, and if Facebook is found to have made similar decisions, they will face the consequences of a truly great injustice.

 Part 1: Content Moderation 101